 Why was an Emergency Action taken?

 The basis for taking emergency action was that striped bass recreational harvest coastwide nearly doubled in 2022.
 This unexpectedly high harvest greatly reduced the probability of rebuilding the currently overfished striped bass stock by 2029, which is the goal of the interstate management plan.
 Put another way, so many more striped bass were caught in 2022 than were expected that the current plan to ensure striped bass will remain plentiful for years to come no longer appeared effective.
 The main reason for the increase in harvest was that some striped bass from the abundant 2015 year-class, those fish born in 2015, had grown enough to be harvested under the 2022 slot limit (28" to <35").
-Like people, fish grow at different rates and this year, the 2015 year-class will be entirely recruited into this size range.
-This means they would all be available for harvest if the slot remained 28" to <35", suggesting the potential for even greater recreational harvest in 2023 without swift action to amend the slot limit.
+Like people, fish grow at different rates and in 2023, the 2015 year-class will be almost entirely recruited into this size range.
+This means nearly all would be available for harvest if the slot remained 28" to <35", suggesting the potential for even greater recreational harvest in 2023 without swift action to amend the slot limit.

 The 2015 year-class is important to the future of striped bass because it is one of the few large year-classes that has been produced in the past 20 years.
-Striped bass can survive more than 30 years and spawn more than 20 times, and this capability evolved in stripers (and many other fish) to compensate for years when the weather or other factors would lead to bad survival of their young.
+Striped bass can survive more than 30 years and spawn more than 20 times, and this capability evolved in stripers (and many other fish) to compensate for years when the weather or other factors would lead to poor survival of their young.
 Since 2005, survival of newborn striped bass has been mostly below average, including the past 4 years which are among the lowest recorded (see figure).
 With fewer surviving striped bass born in the years before and after 2015, it is important for as many bass from the 2015 year-class to grow to spawning size and have as many opportunities to reproduce (and hopefully create additional strong year-classes) as possible if we hope to recover striped bass stocks and maintain strong striped bass fisheries in our coastal waters.

 What is the rationale for a 31" maximum size limit?

 The 2015 year-class is 8 years old in 2023, with an average size of about 31 ½" in length.
-DMF age data from recreational samples suggest that the new 28" to less than 31" slot along the coast will protect more than half of the 2015 year-class from recreational harvest in 2023 (compared to zero protection with the 28" to <35" slot).
+DMF age data from recreational samples suggest that the new 28" to less than 31" slot along the coast will protect more than half of the 2015 year-class from recreational harvest in 2023 (compared to nearly zero protection with the 28" to <35" slot).
 This level of protection will increase in future years as these striped bass continue to grow.

 The Board maintained a slot limit approach for several reasons, as opposed to transitioning to a higher minimum size (35" for example).
 When the Board originally went to a slot limit, the 28" minimum was maintained to make sure that shore-based anglers had opportunities to harvest striped bass, and this remains important.
 The application of a maximum size has had a lot of support among anglers as a way to protect the largest and most fecund female fish.
 Finally, beginning next year the 2015 year-class will begin to shift into the greater than 34" grouping, meaning a higher minimum size alone would not be a good way to protect the 2015 year-class moving forward.